trammell/recipe-book/recipe-book.md

    remaining greens.
 Once they are all wilted, cover the skillet and cook, stirring occasionally, until the greens are broken down to a sauce-like consistency and are olive green in color, 10 to 15 minutes.
-4. Stir in the salt, paneer cubes, cream, and Punjabi garam masala.
+4. Stir in the paneer, cream, and Punjabi garam masala.
+Add salt to taste.
    Continue simmering the curry, covered, stirring occasionally, until the cheese and cream are warmed through, 5 to 8 minutes.
-Then serve.
+Serve warm over rice.

 * The original recipe can be found at <http://www.cookstr.com/recipes/spinach-and-mustard-greens-with-cheese>.
 * I just use plain garam masala (and in different quantities than the original